khval/HippoPlayer/README.md

   * fimp file compressor, available here: http://aminet.net/util/pack/imploder-4.0.lzh
   * Gadget's Editor by Stefano Crimì (included without permission)

+Or you can compile it with vasm

+   You need a newer vasm then one If your going to compile under 680x0.

 # Files and directories

 * puu016.s: The main very small source file